CLARIAH/clariah-plus/docs/authentication/README.md

+# Authentication

-# This folder contains documentation on how CLARIAH deals with authentication...
+This folder contains documentation on how CLARIAH deals with authentication...
 TODO